learn-co-curriculum/reading-ios-nsdictionary/README.md

 ## What is an NSDictionary?

-An NSDictionary is an Objective-C object that stores a series of "key / value pairs."
+An `NSDictionary` is an Objective-C object that stores a series of "key / value pairs."
 What is a key / value pair you might ask?
-Simply put, a key / value pair is two objects, most often, with the "key" object being a string (though it may be any of the property list objects (see below.)
-An NSDictionary is efficiently searched by the key.
+Simply put, a key / value pair is two objects, most often, with the "key" object being a string (though it may be any of the property list objects, see below.)
+An `NSDictionary` is efficiently searched by the key.

 A simple example you might consider is a basic contact list.
 A contact list consists of a series of names, and a series of phone numbers.
 It is standard to look up a phone number value by its key, the contact's name.